itsbhm/mongo-with-php/basics/Readme.md

 Stage A:\
 Topic: Introduction to MongoDB

 -> A Simple note about mongodb is "MongoDB is a non relational database.
-MongoDB stores "documents" in "collections".
+And about the architecture MongoDB stores "documents" in "collections".

 -> Stored documents will be in JSON Format.